 Silicon-based sealers are most common.
 They resist oxidation and offer good heat resistance and thermal stability.
 They also offer good resistance to UV rays and water making them ideal water-repellent materials.
 It is also called densified Concrete.

 Silicon-based sealers consist of silanes, siloxanes, and silicates.
-While Silas and siloxanes function by penetrating the concrete pores and filling them, silicated function differently.
+While Silas and siloxanes function by penetrating the concrete pores and filling them, silicates function differently.

 It reacts with the calcium hydroxide in the concrete and essentially blocks the pores.
 These silicate sealer products are also called densifies since they harden the top surface of the concrete.